oVirt/ovirt-site/source/feature/template-versions.html.md

 Only the version name can be updated.
 No update is supported for version section in 3.4 for base template id nor numbering.

-Example for editing: Relevant api is the same as updating a template : api/templates/<templateId>
+Example for editing a template's version name: (add the version part inside the template element in the request body) Relevant api is the same as updating a template : api/templates/<templateId>

 <version>
          `<version_name>`"new name of this version"`</version_name>`